h2oai/residuals-vis/scatterplot-zoom/tasks.md

 DONE 04 + below zoom level threshold hide nested data DONE 05 + transition detail points from parent aggregate point position to actual position

-+ load exemplar dataset with an API call
+DONE + load exemplar dataset with an API call

+DONE + figure out how to customize the position of the dat.gui controls
++ scale text dx, dy with radius
++ update color of exemplar node when its members are shown
+  - orange fill with gray stroke?